pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

 You can create a cluster using the `tidbcloud_cluster` resource.

-The following example shows how to create a Dedicated Tier cluster.
+The following example shows how to create a TiDB Dedicated cluster.

 1. Create a directory for the cluster and enter it.